-The City does not provide any homeless services; however, the City does work in partnership with the Sutter-Yuba Homeless Consortium (SYHC) and Continuum of Care to address homelessness.
+The City works in partnership with the Sutter-Yuba Homeless Consortium (SYHC) to address homelessness.
 Annually the SYHC conducts a Point-in-Time (PIT) count.
 The PIT provides valuable information, including demographic and living situation information that allows service providers and the community to better identify and evaluate the homeless population and their needs.
-During the PY the City will provide CDBG funds to the SYHC and its efforts to address homeless needs.
+During the 2022 PY the City will provide CDBG funds to the SYHC and its efforts to address homeless needs.